GluuFederation/docs-ce-prod/3.1.3/source/integration/sswebapps/saml-sp.md

  - Clear the cookies in your web browser for both the Apache site, and the Gluu Server if you are logging in and logging out a lot with lots of server restarts.

+ - If you do test in local environment and using proxies you may need
+   to bypass proxy address checking by setting checkAddress="false" in shibboleth2.xml configuration

 ## IIS SAML Configuration